FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 - Parsers require both a `parsers` and a `schema_packages` folder.
 The reason for the second folder will soon become apparent.
 - Each file parser gets its own `.py` file under `parsers`. `myparser.py` just acts as a blueprint, but should not be edited or exposed directly.

-### Managing Entry Points

-The plugin setup follows the common [entry-points](https://setuptools.pypa.io/en/latest/userguide/entry_point.html) Python standard from `importlib.metadata`.
-It works in tandem with `pip` install to allow for a more elegant and controlled way of exposing and loading (specific functionalities in) modules.
-Entry points also provide the module developer how these functionalities ought to be exposed to the environment, e.g. their name and own configuration.

-Conceptually, there are five key players to keep track off:

-- the **target functionality** is the entity that we want to _expose_ to the NOMAD base installation.
-In our case, this will amount to our parser class, which typically is a child class of `MatchingParser`.
-It may use `configurations` parameters passed along via the nomad settings.
-- the **entry point** (instance of `EntryPoint`) is responsible for _registering_ the target functionality.
-It therefore also retains metadata like its name, a description and most importantly, the file matching directives.
-It is typically located in the `__init__.py` of the relevant functionality folder (see folder structure).
-    - the **entry point group** bundles several entry points together.
-By default, NOMAD scans all plugins under the group name `project.entry-points.'nomad.plugin'`.
-- the **module setup file** _exposes_ the entry point (and its group) under the format of `<module_name>.<functionality_folder_name>:<entry_point_name>`.
-This is the name by which you should call this entry point.
-In NOMAD we use the `pyproject.toml` setup file under the module's root folder.
-- the **NOMAD configuration file** called `nomad.yaml` allows further control over which entry points to _include_ or _exclude_, as well as their _configuration parameters_.

 Given a typical folder lay-out for a parser project, the players are located in ...